chanalee/94470/README.md

 # 94470

-Portfolio for 94470: Telling Stories with Data
+This is my public portfolio for Telling Stories with Data class (94470) @ CMU!

 [https://chanalee.github.io/94470/](https://chanalee.github.io/94470/)